corndel-swe/java-supportbank/docs/day-2-workshop.md

 You should add two commands:

-- [ ] `node cli transaction summarise all` – should output the names of each person, and the total amount of money they should receive from the bank.
+- [ ] `supportbank transaction summarise` – should output the names of each
-      (It could be a negative number, if they owe the bank money!)
+      person, and their current balance according to `Transactions2014.csv`.

-- [ ] `node cli transaction list <account name>` – should print a list of every transaction, with the date and narrative, for that person’s account.
-For example, `node cli list "jon a"` would list all of Jon A’s transactions.
+- [ ] `supportbank transaction list <account name>` – should print a list of every transaction, with the date and narrative, for that person’s account.
+      For example, `supportbank transaction list "jon a"` would list all of Jon A’s transactions.

 ## Moving on